 If you already know some some basic vocabulary, memorizing these compound words becomes pretty easy.

-This is maybe the most important reason why Thai is not that difficult.
+This is maybe the most important reason why Thai is not that difficult and learning Thai language basics is something everyone can do.
 There are no conjugations, declensions, inflections etc.

 What makes Thai easier is that Thai people really appreciate if you try to speak their language and they reply in Thai, even if you don’t speak it very well.
 This is not always the case with European languages like Dutch for example.
 When Dutch people hear you have an accent they often reply in English.

 If you have a chance to visit Thailand you will notice that you can get a lot of speaking practice if you make the effort to try and speak.
-You could say that this makes learning Thai easier as well.
+You could say that this makes your mission to learn Thai easier as well.

 Words are relatively short, there are many compound words, the grammar is easy, but on the other hand, the tones and pronunciation can be quite tricky.